-WIC helps pregnant women, new mother, and young children eat well, learn about nutrition and stay healthy.
+WIC helps pregnant women, new mothers, and young children eat well, learn about nutrition and stay healthy.
 WIC is the Federal Special Supplemental Nutrition Program for Women, Infants and Children.

 As a WIC participant, you receive nutritious foods, nutrition counseling, breastfeeding support and access to many community resources.
 During twice a year office visits, we will weigh and measure your child, help you to develop a plan to meet your nutritional needs and tell you about other services that might be available to you.
 A variety of nutrition or physical activity classes are offered monthly, such as preparing for pregnancy, baby cuing, transitioning to solids, canning, gardening and picky eaters.
 Classes are also available online.

 WIC participants receive an eWIC card that allows them to shop at an approved grocery store or small market throughout the state and some border stores using a card similar to a debit card.

 Local Stores that Accept eWIC: